 We will share a lot more information and more specific details very soon.

 The following are more in-depth details for those who are interested.

 The first major difference is a change to a Webhook-based system to send bounties to engines.
 This means that engines need to run a HTTP service on a publicly available IP address/port for the webhook to communicate.
 The Webhook message will contain all of the information the engine needs to process a bounty, download the artifact, and return the result.

 The second major difference is a change to remove the ETH wallet from the engine itself and into a PolySwarm-hosted wallet management system.
 We have received many complaints about the difficulty and problems with managing a wallet inside an engine, so we are separating them.
 This will function similarly to how a web-based crypto-currency exchange hosts a wallet for your account.

 From the user interface perspective, we are adding administrative functionality to user and team accounts on https://polyswarm.network to configure and manage engines, wallets, and webhooks.
 We will provide an example web service plus engine along with our documentation.

 For each engine, you will be able to define an engine configuration.
 The following are some example configuration settings:

 - max file size supported

-For each account, you will be able to add an ETH wallet, it will provide basic transfer functionality:
+For each account, you will be able to create an ETH wallet, which can then be used by your engine/arbiter.
+It will provide basic transfer functionality:

 - transfer NCT/ETH into the wallet